-The vorticity in the right-hand side in (\ref{n11}), has certainly the structure specific for the Yang- Mills curvature tensor, so that the equation (\ref{n11}) is a typical zero curvature condition.
-Thereby, the solution for ${\cal V}_{A}$ has the usual structure of the Cartan form, which, in turn, does generate non - Abelian ordered exponentials expected.
+The vorticity in the right-hand side of~(\ref{n11}) definitely has the structure characteristic for the Yang--Mills theory, and curvature tensor equation~(\ref{n11}) is hence a typical zero-curvature condition.
+Therefore, the solution for ${\cal V}_{A}$ has the usual structure of the Cartan form, which in turn generates non-Abelian ordered exponentials.